 Six Training days

-- Please note this training course is being postponed from October 2019.
+- Please note this training course has been postponed from October 2019.
 It is now likely to commence in 2020 – details available soon.

 This course consists of six theory & skills training days combined with 35 hours of supervised clinical work, one personal development therapy session (½ day) and one reflective piece of writing on the use of CAT ideas and methods.